bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 69°
-- light rain
+- mist
-- 96% humidity
+- 94% humidity
-- 4 mph wind
+- 1 mph wind
+- 0.01 inches of precipitation in the past 24 hours

 ## Temperature History